Domestic Violence Act and Blended Family Structure Attorneys Passaic County NJ

 NJ Half-Siblings Who Grew Up in Blended Family, Qualify As Household Members Under New Flexible & Expanded Definition of Prevention of Domestic Violence Act (PDVA)

 As a result of the recent Monmouth County, NJ court decision in the matter of S.C. v.
-J.D., the family court slightly expanded the definition of a “household member” under the Prevention of Domestic Violence Act” (PVDA) and who may be considered a “victim” in order to obtain a restraining order, to reflect the ever-changing dynamics of the modern blended family.
+J.D., the family court slightly expanded the definition of a “household member” under the Prevention of Domestic Violence Act” (PVDA) and who may be considered a “victim” to obtain a restraining order, to reflect the ever-changing dynamics of the modern blended family.
 In what is considered a more common-sense interpretation of the PDVA, the recent ruling recognizes familial, emotional, and financial ties in domestic violence cases.
-In accordance with various amendments to the act, a household member includes a person who “is … or was at any time a household member.”
+Following various amendments to the act, a household member includes a person who “is … or was at any time a household member.”

 The PVDA does not define “household”